 Gainsborough’s House is undertaking a major capital project to establish a national centre for Gainsborough so more people can enjoy the special setting of the artist’s childhood home and garden.
-The project aims to double the size of the museum and refurbish and re-display the historic buildings to show more of Gainsborough’s art and to sustain and protect the museum for future generations.
+The project will double the size of the museum and refurbish and re-display the historic buildings to show more of Gainsborough’s art and to sustain and protect the museum for future generations.

 “Sponsoring bricks is a great way to get involved.
 These bricks are a local material, so we are supporting Suffolk industry as well helping to build a beautiful feature for the site.
 Do join in and perhaps sponsor a brick for each member of your family,”